 Example of a language function with specific notions:

-I like pineapple and cheese on my pizza.
+I like pineapple and chocolate on my ice cream.

-As your students progress through our carefully designed GrapeSEED Units, they’ll be introduced to topics, language expressions, functions and notions that provide a powerful progression of language acquisition that will empower them to communicate well by asking and answering questions, expressing facts and feelings and so much more in a personally relevant, natural manner.
+As your students progress through our carefully designed GrapeSEED Units (which can be successfully taught face-to-face as well as through distance learning) they’ll be introduced to topics, language expressions, functions and notions that provide a powerful progression of language acquisition.
+Your students will be empowered to communicate well by asking and answering questions, expressing facts and feelings and so much more in a personally relevant, natural manner.

 Want more information about The Functional-Notional Method and GrapeSEED?
-Just contact us!
+Contact us!